Category Archives: Prussian Royals

 Frederica’s mother Elisabeth Christine of Brunswick-Wolfenbüttel was the daughter of Karl I, Duke of Brunswick-Lüneburg and Philippine Charlotte of Prussia, sister of King Friedrich II of Prussia.
 Friedrich II had arranged the marriage of his niece Elisabeth Christine and nephew Friedrich Wilhelm hoping they would produce heirs for the Prussian throne.
 However, the marriage was unsuccessful.
 Friedrich Wilhelm neglected his wife and had constant affairs with dancers and actresses.
 When Frederica was born, a girl instead of a male heir, the marriage further deteriorated.
 Hurt by her husband’s behavior, Elisabeth Christine began to have affairs with army officers and musicians.

 In January 1769, Elisabeth Christine discovered she was pregnant with the child of her lover, a musician named Pietro, and the couple planned to escape to Italy.
-However, at a masked ball, Friedrich Wilhelm was informed by a masked, anonymous person that his wife was pregnant, and angered, asked his uncle for a divorce.
+However, at a masked ball, Friedrich Wilhelm was informed by a masked, anonymous person that his wife was pregnant.
+Angered by his wife’s pregnancy, Friedrich Wilhelm asked his uncle for a divorce.
 King Friedrich II initially refused to allow the couple to divorce but then relented.
 The musician Pietro was arrested and beheaded.
 Elisabeth Christine was placed under house arrest as a prisoner of the state in the Ducal Castle of Stettin.
 She never saw her daughter Frederica again.
 Elisabeth Christine died on February 18, 1840, at the age of 93, after spending 71 years under house arrest.

-Frederica was less than two-years-old when her mother was banished.
+Frederica was less than two years old when her mother was banished.
 During her childhood, Frederica was raised with her half-siblings and she was cared for by her paternal grandmother Luise Amalie of Brunswick-Wolfenbüttel and her stepmother Friederike of Hesse-Darmstadt, her father’s second wife.
-She also maintained a close relationship with Friedrich II’s childless wife Queen Elisabeth Christine who was also Frederica’s paternal great-aunt, being the sister of her paternal grandmother.
+She also maintained a close relationship with Friedrich II’s childless wife Queen Elisabeth Christine, Frederica’s paternal great-aunt, the sister of her paternal grandmother.

 Frederica’s father, King Friedrich Wilhelm II of Prussia; Credit – Wikipedia

 Upon the death of Friedrich II (Frederik the Great) in 1786, Frederica’s father succeeded to the Prussian throne as King Friedrich Wilhelm II.
 Frederica was nineteen years old, a marriageable age, but had no offers.
 Five years earlier, Prince Frederick, Duke of York, the second son of King George III of the United Kingdom, had visited the Prussian count and met Frederica.
 In 1791, Frederick returned to the Prussian court hoping to enlist in the Prussian army in a war against Austria which ultimately never happened.
-He stayed on for a while at the Prussian court and developed feelings for Frederica.
+He stayed at the Prussian court for a while and developed feelings for Frederica.
 Frederick proposed and Frederica accepted, and her father was glad that his 24-year-old daughter would finally be married.

 Wedding of Princess Frederica Charlotte of Prussia and Prince Frederick, Duke of York; Credit – Wikipedia